bytepark/lib-migration/README.md

 ### Example Filesystem to DB

-The migration process scans a defined directory for files with the file extension _.mig_.
-The set of files is then diffed against the already migrated set, which is , in the example, persisted in a database table.
+The migration process scans a defined directory for files with the (default) file extension _.mig_.
+The set of files is then diffed against the already migrated set, which is, in the example, persisted in a database table.

 ### Migration file requirements